 MY SEARCH INVENTION DEFIED THE NORM

 Enter Hobbes.
-With a few sequenced Facilitated Questions (a new form of question I invented that directs brains to specific circuits that hold their unconscious criteria), a simple backend tree, and carefully culled choices of criteria-based options, my search tool Hobbes helped site visitors discover their real criteria and led them to the one or two site pages that met their needs.
+With a few sequenced Facilitated Questions (a new form of question I invented that helps people find their unconscious criteria where they make decisions), a simple backend tree, and carefully culled choices of criteria-based options, my search tool Hobbes would help site visitors discover their real decision making criteria and lead them directly to the one or two site pages that met their needs.

 For those who chose to use Hobbes, this would keep them on the site and help them become buyers or satisfied visitors.
 It would also cause companies to do their homework to learn what visitors truly needed and add those responses to their sites.

-Of course, this was way outside of normal, especially for 24 years ago – 3 years before Google search came out.
+Of course, this was way outside of conventional practice, especially almost 30 years ago – 3 years before Google search came out.
 Yet 54% of site visitors on my site used it.

 I tried to get funding for it and was offered $15,000,000 by the only woman VC in Silicon Valley IF I could find $1,000,000 from someone else (a man).
 Nope.
-Only 1% of women were receiving funding in those days.
+Only 0.25% of women were receiving funding in those days.
+(Today, 30 years later, it’s ballooned up to 2% but who’s counting.)

-Not to mention I kept hearing that no one needed a search tool for ‘criteria’.
-Silly idea, I was told countless times.
-No one makes decisions from criteria.
+Sadly, I kept hearing that no one needed a search tool for ‘criteria’.
+Silly idea, I was told countless times, no one makes decisions from criteria.
+And yet, as we now know, we all do.
+In fact, the time it takes us all to discover our criteria is the length time it takes to make a decision.

 PERCEIVED WISDOM REIGNS

-But then I got a call back the next day: the team hated the concept.
-‘Why would anyone want to use a search tool that didn’t seek out information the way Google did?’
+But he called back the next day: the team hated the concept.
+‘Why would anyone want to use a search tool that doesn’t seek out information like Google does?’
 It was the accepted norm and ‘no one would want to do anything different’.

-And so the perceived wisdom has prevailed, and now the whole world accepts the one way we’ve been offered to search the net.
+And so the perceived wisdom has prevailed through decades.
 Imagine if we had choices.

 WHO AM I?
 AND WHY DOES CRITERIA MATTER?

-All of my models are outside the box, outside of mainstream, and provide innovations in several fields.
-And as with Hobbes, because they go against perceived wisdom, I’ve often struggled to find folks willing to adopt them even when they prove, in controlled studies with major corporations, to be more successful than the standard models.
+I invent systemic brain change models that enable people to get to the specific circuits in their brain that holds their decision making criteria, used to help people buy(Buying Facilitation®), learn (Learning Facilitation), Change (Change Facilitation), etc. And as with Hobbes, because they go against perceived wisdom, most folks are unwilling to adopt them even when they prove, in controlled studies with major corporations, in following the 100,000 folks I’ve trained them to, to be more successful than the standard models.

 Success, it seems, is not the criteria.
 Innovations – as wonderful as they’re made out to be – are not accepted readily: they buck the system, go against the norm.